 - 1. Right-of-way widths are identified on the MS&R Map for all designated arterial and collector streets.
 The right-of-way widths are measured at mid-block.
-The right-of-way widths identified on the MS&R Map are used to establish the future right-of-way line locations in the Major Streets and Routes Setback Zone, Division 26 of the Zoning Code. - 2.
+The right-of-way widths identified on the MS&R Map are used to establish the future right-of-way line locations for the Major Streets and Routes Setback Zone, which is defined in Article 5, Section 4 of the Unified Development Code. - 2.
 The right-of-way widths may be exceeded: - a.
-Within 600 feet of any intersection of two major streets as shown in Figure 1. - b.
-At the location of a change of right-of-way width, where the taper for transition may extend 600 feet from the point of change. - c.
+Within 450 feet of any intersection of two major streets as shown in Figure 1. - b.
+At the location of a change of right-of-way width, where the taper for transition may extend 450 feet from the point of change. - c.
 In locations where the prevailing existing City-owned right-of-way along the block or section is greater than shown on the MS&R Map. - 3.
 Except as provided below, the future right-of-way area (Figure 2) is generally measured midblock from the survey centerline of the street.
 It is generally equal to one-half the right-of-way width designated for that street on the MS&R Plan. - 4.
-The mid-block right-of-way widths and centerline locations may be modified by corridor study maps and street right-of-way/improvement plans on file with the Department of Transportation (see Appendix).
+The mid-block right-of-way widths and centerline locations may be modified by corridor study maps and street right-of-way/improvement plans on file with the Department of Transportation and Mobility (see Appendix).
 For such maps or plans, the right-of-way setback is measured from the future right-of-way line as shown on the corridor study maps or street right-of-way/improvement plans.